hocop/Image-Reconstruction-using-Diffusion-Model/README.md

 This is the code for my [article](https://medium.com/@ruslanbaynazarov/diffusion-models-can-be-used-for-image-reconstruction-out-of-the-box-62d7fda78fb1).

 Before running the code, you should install `improved-diffusion` package.
 Check the readme of the `improved-diffusion` folder.
+Note: install from my copy, and not from the original repository.

 Also models `imagenet64_uncond_100M_1500K.pt` and `upsample_cond_500K.pt` need to be downloaded.
 Links are in the `improved-diffusion` folder.